 To accomplish optimal learning conditions for all students, our Nursery, Pre-K, Kindergarten, and Sixth-grade students (Wheeler and Hamilton) will be located for the 20-21 school year at the Wheeler Farm in Seekonk, MA.
 Sufficient renovations of Columbine Hill House, retrofit of the Field House, as well as a modular “Sprout Space” classroom (seen in the gallery below in an architect’s mockup) will both enhance the program in those grades (which already make great use of the Farm) and increase outdoor time for our youngest children who will struggle most with physical distancing.
 The Sixth grade will continue with its well-known Farm Program and will be joined by the full Sixth-grade teaching team for the year in a mini-campus.
 Both a nurse and lead administrator will support daily programs in person at the Farm as well.

-Using our second campus will enable students on our Providence campus to spread out, avoiding any potentially crowded classrooms and make room for physical distancing to be upheld to the maximum extent possible.
+Using our second campus will enable students on our Providence campus to spread out, avoiding any potentially crowded classrooms and make room for physical distancing to be upheld to the 6 ft (and sometimes greater) maximum extent possible.

 The following information will provide an overview of our plans.
 There are many questions that will be answered later, either because we do not have the proper information from health officials, or because plans are still in formation.
 Divisions will share information in August with much greater specificity, and we plan to include a video for students before school begins in September.
 Orientations will also be geared towards learning new ways of moving throughout school.